therealOri/oCrypt0r/DOCUMENTATION.md

 dir_encrypt(key, key_salt, dir_path, enc_salt)
 ```
 `dir_encrypt()` is the function used to encrypt directories/folders.
-> It takes 4 arguments, 2 for the blake2b hash&salt, and 2 for the encryption key and what you want to encrypt. "dir_path" Is what you want to have encrypted.
+> - It takes 4 arguments, 2 for the blake2b hash&salt, and 2 for the encryption key and what you want to encrypt. "dir_path" Is what you want to have encrypted.
-> "dir_path" MUST be the absolute path to the directory/folder.
+> - "dir_path" MUST be the absolute path to the directory/folder.
 Example: "/home/therealOri/Desktop/Projects"
-> If there are sub directories (folders in folders), it will encrypt the files in there aswell.
+> - If there are sub directories (folders in folders), it will encrypt the files in there aswell.
+> - If there are files with no data/empty in the specified directory/subdirectories, it will ignore them and move on to file that DO have data to encrypt.

 <br />
 <br />